Kate Middleton Due Date: The Third Royal Child Could Share A Birthday With Princess Charlotte, Experts Predict

 Those hoping to know Kate Middleton’s due date will likely be left guessing for a while.
 In each of her first two pregnancies, Duchess Kate kept details like the due date and baby’s name guarded for as long as possible.

-[Featured Image by Neil Hall – WPA Pool/Getty Images]
+[Featured Image by Neil Hall/WPA Pool/Getty Images]